ErpNetDocs/tech/modules/crm/clientcenter/grid-control.md

 ## Layout persistence

-However you modify your Client Center navigator layout, your last preferred view will be loaded the next time you log-in, ensuring a personalized and consistent experience.
+However you modify your Client Center navigator layout, your last preferred view will be loaded the next time you log in, ensuring a personalized and consistent experience.

 > [!NOTE]
 >